KatherineBR/Trevor-App-Public/README.md

 # trevor-app

-This is a Flutter project created by T4SG S25 for The Trevor Project.
+This is a Flutter project created by Harvard Computer Society's Tech for Social Good in Spring 2025 for The Trevor Project.

 ## Building the App